Black and white portrait of a Raja Althaibani, a woman with dark hair, looking directly at the camera, with the word 'ABOUT' in bold at the bottom.

 200+ Speaking Engagements & Public Events

-12+ Crisis & Rapid Responses
+12+ Crisis & Rapid Responses Led

-MENA REGIONAL FOOTPRINT
+MENA/SWANA REGIONAL FOOTPRINT

 North Africa: Sudan, Egypt, Libya, Tunisia, Morocco, Western Sahara, Algeria

-Levant: Palestine, Israel, Syria, Lebanon, Jordan
+Levant: Palestine, Syria, Lebanon, Jordan, Israel

 DIGITAL EVIDENCE & ACCOUNTABILITY

 • Video as Evidence Field Guide (Co-developer / Contributor / Co-creator) – The foundational manual for activists and lawyers on using video to secure justice.
+One of the most widely used practitioner resources in the field of human rights documentation.

 CRISIS RESPONSE & REGIONAL DOCUMENTATION